davidverweij/phone-grown/instructable.md

 Great!
 We should now have two IFTTT applet that both tell your Google Sheet when something happens.
 Unfortunately, we won't be able to see any effects from this data until the temperature actually rises or when the ISS passes over.
 But, we can prepare for when that happens in the next steps!

 ## Step 4: draw a display
+> _For this step, grab your phone, a piece of thin (or standard printing) paper and a pen or pencil_.

 What we like about smart displays is that they add something visually to the home.
 They can tell everyone in the home when something is happening, without a loud 'beep' from someone's phone.
 To make sure your smart display fits your home, skills and style, we will create our own!
 Instead of fiddling digitally, we are going to create a drawing, physically.
 If you are doing this tutorial with the family, try to get everyone to add something to it!
 Before we draw, we first need a holder for our phone.

 {% include image-gallery.html folder="/assets/images/instructable/step4" %}